-All changes to your mailing address, email address or telephone number must be made through the attorney portal at the Board of Professional Responsibility’s website (TBPR.ORG).
+All changes to your mailing address, email address or telephone number must be made through the attorney portal at the Board of Professional Responsibility’s website (https://my.tbpr.org/).

 We send mail and email messages to the correspondence addresses listed for you with the Board of Professional Responsibility.
 If your email address section is blank or has an incorrect email address, you will not receive email messages from the Commission.
 You must update your contact information with the Board within thirty (30) days of any change.
 See Rule 9 §20.05.

 Sponsors of courses physically held in Tennessee must pay the per credit hour posting fee, but sponsors of courses held outside of Tennessee or on-line are not required to pay.
-In those cases the two dollar ($2.00) per credit hour posting fee must be paid by the attorney.
+In those cases the two dollar ($2.00) per credit hour posting fee must be paid by the attorney before the attendance will be counted toward compliance.
 See Rule 21 §§8.03 & 8.04.
 Also see Regulation 8A.1.

 Providers have thirty (30) days to notify us of course completion.
 If the course still has not posted after forty-five (45) days contact the provider.
 See Rule 21, Section 8.02.

-No, being inactive with the Board of Professional Responsibility does not have any effect on your CLE requirement to complete fifteen (15) hours of CLE annually.
+No, placing you license on inactive status with the Board of Professional Responsibility does not have any effect on your CLE requirement to complete fifteen (15) hours of CLE annually.
 See Regulation 2B.2.